open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet.md

    - If the app does not crash, report:
      `I'm on Step 2, spent about xx minutes in the myPlanet app and it did not crash.`

+Note:
+While testing the app, if you click on Dictionary, your phone may display a message indicating that something was downloaded.
+This is expected behavior.
+Nothing is actually downloaded to your device, so there is no need to worry.

 Details about crashes might take up to 24 hours to appear in the Google Play Console on our end.

 [**Return to First Steps**](mi-10-steps.md#Step_2_-_myPlanet_App)